 Hendersonville Fire Department Annual Awards

-The Hendersonville Fire Department recognized two members during the annual awards ceremony held before the holidays.
-Firefighter Chris Norrington was presented the Firefighter of the Year award and Lieutenant John Herring was awarded Officer of the Year.
+The Hendersonville Fire Department recognized two members during the annual awards ceremony held earlier this month.
+Senior Firefighter Riley Fore was presented the Firefighter of the Year Award and Lieutenant Dylan Williams was awarded Officer of the Year.

-We congratulate Firefighter Norrington and Lieutenant Herring on their well-deserved recognition.
-Their names will be added to the Firefighter and Officer of the Year plaques displayed at Fire Station 2.
+We congratulate Firefighter Fore and Lieutenant Williams on their well-deserved recognition.
+Their names will be added to the Firefighter and Officer of the Year plaques displayed at Fire Station 2